adon-cloudcannon/landing-page-test/src/collections/posts/eleventy-vs-gatsby-in-the-netlify-era-which-ssg-is-best-for-you.md

 Whether you choose Eleventy or Gatsby for your next static site, CloudCannon is here to help make static site generation even easier, with instant (and free) testing domains and a robust Visual Editor.
 Our focus is, and always has been, making content editing and production more accessible to everyone, no matter the use case.
 With CloudCannon’s Git-based CMS, your content team can build and edit site pages in our intuitive Visual Editor, while developers enjoy our flexible approach to configuration and content management.

-We have published both an&nbsp;**[Eleventy starter guide](https://cloudcannon.com/documentation/guides/eleventy-cms-get-started-with-cloudcannon/)**&nbsp;and a **[Gatsby starter guide](https://cloudcannon.com/documentation/guides/gatsby-starter-guide/)** to help you get your project set up in CloudCannon with ease.
-Or if you’re just getting started with 11ty for the first time, we have a comprehensive&nbsp;**[Eleventy beginner tutorial](https://cloudcannon.com/tutorials/eleventy-beginner-tutorial/)**&nbsp;series to lend you a helping hand while you learn.
+We have published both an&nbsp;**<a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/eleventy-cms-get-started-with-cloudcannon/">Eleventy starter guide</a>**&nbsp;and a **<a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/gatsby-starter-guide/">Gatsby starter guide</a>** to help you get your project set up in CloudCannon with ease.
+Or if you’re just getting started with 11ty for the first time, we have a comprehensive&nbsp;**<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/eleventy-beginner-tutorial/">Eleventy beginner tutorial</a>**&nbsp;series to lend you a helping hand while you learn.